Kerry Hyder: New York Jets

-On May 11, 2014, the New York Jets signed Hyder to a three-year, $1.53 million contract as an undrafted free agent defensive tackle after he was not selected during the 2014 NFL Draft.
+On May 11, 2014, the New York Jets signed Hyder to a three-year, $1.53 million contract as an undrafted free agent defensive tackle after he was not selected during the 2014 NFL draft.
 His contract included a signing bonus of $4,000.
 He was released on August 30, 2014 and signed to the team's practice squad a day later.

 Detroit Lions

-Hyder was signed to a reserve/future contract on January 6, 2015.
+Hyder was signed to a reserve/future contract by the Detroit Lions on January 6, 2015.
 Hyder did not make the final 53 man roster out of training camp but was resigned to the practice squad after clearing waivers.
+He appeared in one game and did not record any stats.

 In the offseason before the 2016 season, Hyder shed 35 pounds and transitioned to defensive end.
 He was promoted to the active roster on January 2, 2016.
-After recording three sacks in the Lions final preseason game in 2016, Hyder made the Lions 53-man roster.
+After recording three sacks in the Lions final preseason game in 2016, he made the Lions 53-man roster.
 In the first game of the regular season, Hyder recorded two sacks on Indianapolis Colts quarterback Andrew Luck as the Lions won 39-35.
-Hyder recorded 1.5 sacks in Week 2.
-After an ankle injury to all-pro defensive end Ezekiel Ansah, Hyder made his first career NFL start on September 25, 2016 against the Green Bay Packers in Week 3, recording another sack.
-Hyder was nominated as the pre-game Gruden Grinder before a Monday night tilt with the Dallas Cowboys by broadcaster Jon Gruden on December 26, 2016.
-Hyder finished his breakout 2016 season with eight sacks, leading the Lions in both sacks and tackles for loss.
-Hyder was named the 2016 Detroit Lions Media-Friendly "Good Guy Award" winner by members of the Pro Football Writers Association and Detroit Sports Media Association.
+He recorded 1.5 sacks in the Week 2 game against the Tennessee Titans.
+After an ankle injury to all-pro defensive end Ezekiel Ansah, Hyder made his first career NFL start on September 25, against the Green Bay Packers in Week 3, recording another sack.
+He was nominated as the pre-game Gruden Grinder before a Monday night tilt with the Dallas Cowboys by broadcaster Jon Gruden on December 26, 2016.
+Hyder finished his breakout season by leading the Lions in both sacks (8) and tackles for loss (11).
+He also had 36 tackles, one pass defensed and one fumble recovery.
+He also was named the 2016 Detroit Lions Media-Friendly "Good Guy Award" winner by members of the Pro Football Writers Association and Detroit Sports Media Association.

-In the Lions first 2017 preseason game, Hyder suffered a torn Achilles, ending his 2017 season.
+In the Lions first 2017 preseason game against the Indianapolis Colts, Hyder suffered a season-ending torn Achilles injury.
 He was placed on injured reserve on August 15, 2017.

 On March 10, 2018, the Lions re-signed Hyder to a one-year contract extension.
+He appeared in 8 games as a backup, collecting 6 tackles (one for loss) and one sack.

 Dallas Cowboys

-On March 18, 2019, the Dallas Cowboys signed Hyder to a one-year, $1 million contract that included $300,000 guaranteed and a signing bonus of $100,000.
+On March 18, 2019, the Cowboys signed Hyder to a one-year, $1 million contract that included $300,000 guaranteed and a signing bonus of $100,000.
 In week 7 against the Philadelphia Eagles, Hyder recovered a fumble lost by Carson Wentz in the 37–10 win.
 He was a backup, appearing in all 16 games, while posting 19 tackles (2 for loss), one sack, 19 quarterback pressures and one fumble recovery.